pyrocko/pyrocko/doc/source/apps/colosseo/index.rst

 The final scenario
 -------------------

-The directory structure is divided into subfolders holding the forward modelled data as well as individual files for plots, stations, events and StationXML responses.
+The directory structure is divided into subfolders holding the forward-modelled data as well as individual folders and files for plots and meta data of stations and events (e.g. StationXML responses).

 .. code-block :: text
     :caption: Colosseo directory structure